HomeResourcesAI Visibility vs. SEO

 Does good SEO automatically help AI Visibility?

 Partially.
 Strong domain authority, quality content, and E-E-A-T signals help both.
-But AI Visibility requires additional steps: structured schema markup, entity disambiguation, citation-optimized content, consistent NAP data, and third-party citations on platforms AI engines trust.
-These are often missing even from well-ranked sites.
+But AI Visibility also needs structured schema markup, entity disambiguation, answer-ready content, consistent NAP data, and third-party proof sources.

 Which is more important for local businesses — SEO or AI Visibility?